 - If you’re eligible, you can be considered for available scholarship funds at either school.

 - If you’re eligible, you can receive up to three years of Law School-administered aid.

 - If you receive Law School scholarship funds or aid, they are not available during the year you’re paying tuition to the other program.

-- Educational loan applications are processed by the Office of Student Financial Aid for the College of William & Mary.
+- Educational loan applications are processed by the Office of Student Financial Aid for William & Mary.